 Date of Execution:

+Plan Submission and Approval

-Submission and Approval.
-A State or local government that has been designated as a “major local government” by the Office of Management and Budget (OMB), is required to submit a cost allocation plan to its annually.
-(OMB periodically lists “major local government” designations in the Federal Register.)
+A local government that has been designated as a “major local government” is required to submit a cost allocation plan to its cognizant agency for indirect cost annually.
+(For this purpose, “major local government” has the meaning defined in Appendix V to 2 CFR Part 200.)

-Other entities must develop a plan in accordance with cost allocation plan requirements, but are not required to submit the plan to the Agency (or a federal agency) for approval.
-Instead, the approval process for these entities is conducted locally in accordance with the Contractor’s local policies, with a copy of the cost allocation plan and related supporting documentation being maintained and made available for monitoring review and audit.
-The cost allocation plan must be prepared and, when required, submitted within six months prior to the beginning of the Contractor’s fiscal year covered by the plan.
+Other entities claiming central service costs must develop a plan in accordance with applicable requirements and related supporting documentation for audit.
+These entities are not required to submit their plans for federal approval unless specifically required by the cognizant agency for indirect costs.
+Where the entity only receives funds as a subrecipient, the pass-through entity will be responsible for monitoring the entity’s plan.

-Entity Specific Consideration:
+Entity Specific Consideration

 Local Governments that Negotiate an Indirect Cost Rate with the Agency.
-The Agency serves as the State Single Audit Coordinating Agency, and therefore approves the indirect cost rates, for some local governments.
+As a State Single Audit Coordinating Agency, the Agency approves the indirect cost rates for certain local governments in Texas.
 When these entities use both a cost allocation plan and an indirect cost rate, the cost allocation plan is usually considered in the negotiation of the indirect cost rate.
 Although the Agency is responsible for negotiating the indirect cost rates of these entities, it is not required to and has not chosen to approve the cost allocation plan.

-Authority:

-OMB Circular A-87 Attachment C, (A)-(G)

-UGMS Part II Attachment C, (A)-(E)

-U.S. Department of Labor One-Stop Comprehensive Financial Management Technical Assistance Guide, Chapter II-8
+Reference:

+OMB Uniform Guidance: Appendix V to 2 CFR Part 200

-Last Update: April 1, 2014
+Last Update: October 1, 2023